fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ## Computed Column

-*Computed Column* allows you to pre-define actions like data extraction/ transformation/ redefinition in modes, and thus enhance the data semantic abstraction.
-By replacing runtime calculation with offline cube construction, Kyligence Enterprise's pre-calculation capability is fully utilized.
-As a result, query performance could improve significantly.
-It's allowed to use Hive UDF in computed column, so that existing business codes can be reused.
+*Computed Column* allows you to pre-define actions like data extraction/transformation/redefinition in modes, it enhances the data semantic abstraction.
+By replacing runtime calculation with offline cube construction, the pre-calculation capability of Kyligence Enterprise is fully utilized.
+As a result, query performance could be improved significantly.
+It's allowed to use Hive UDF in computed columns, so that existing business codes can be reused.

 > Notice: Computed column is not available when the data source is Kafka.

 ### Basic Concept and Rules

-- Expression：calculating logic.
+- Expression: calculating logic.
 Expression of computed column supports across a fact table or a lookup table.
-Plus, it support cross use columns from different tables.
-- Consistent：
+- Consistency:
-  - In a project, computed column's name should be consistent with its expression (computed logic).
+  - In a project, computed columns' name should be consistent with their expression (computed logic).
 It means one computed column can be defined once in one project, yet can be reused no matter how many times over different models.
-  - Reuse：computed column can be reused from one model to another model's same position.
+  - Reuse: computed columns can be reused from one model to another, same position is required.
-- Position：
+- Position:
-  - Defining a computed column in fact table is highly suggested.
+  - Defining a computed column in fact table is highly recommended.
 In some cases, you can define computed column in special lookup tables, which is not stored as snapshot.
   - Allow to define different computed columns in different models.
-- More：
+- More:
-  - Under one project, computed column's name cannot duplicate with any other column in current model.
+  - Under one project, the name of a computed column cannot duplicate with any other columns in current model.
   - Access：If a user has been restricted access to the column that is used in the expression of a computed column, the user will not be able to query the computed column either.

 #### Create Computed Column

-Kyligence Enterprise allows you to define computed columns for each model seperately.
+Kyligence Enterprise allows you to define computed columns for each model separately.

 For example, say you have a fact table named `kylin_sales` with following columns: `price` (price for each item in the transaction), `item_count` (number of sold items in the transaction) and `part_dt` (time when the transaction happens).
 You can define two more computed columns on `kylin_sales`: `total_amount = kylin_sales.price * kylin_sales.item_count` and `deal_year = year(kylin_sales.part_dt)`.

-Later when creating a cube, you can add computed columns total_amount/deal_year.
+Later when you create a cube, you can add computed columns total_amount/deal_year.

 You can create computed columns by clicking the icon as the arrow points to: